dajuly20/node-red-contrib-onkyo-ri/README.md

 The scan program (see further up) can be used to obtain the codes - it only requires a "bit" of parience.
 I think that receivers, that have a motor to turn the knob won't work.

 ## Test program
 If none of the abouve codes works for you.
-You can walk through any possible code with the test program. (see above) It serves for check all codes (0x000 - 0xFFF) on the target device in a 500ms interval.
+You can walk through any possible code with the test program.
+See: [ahaack/onkyo-RPI](https://github.com/ahaack/onkyo-RPI)
+It serves for check all codes (0x000 - 0xFFF) on the target device in a 500ms interval.

 NOTE: As per my personal experience: For me testing went thought a testing mode, that made a loud sinus tone.. also it could increase the volume before.. so be careful not to wake anyone when you try this at nights :D